dtinit/portmap/README.md

 The articles are organized by topic, data type, source and destination, and cached in a PostgreSQL DB.
 The DB also captures query data so we can learn what users most need to find.

-PortMap's project organization is from [Sidewinder](https://stribny.github.io/sidewinder), a django starter project template, which sets us up with:
+PortMap's original project organization is from [Sidewinder](https://stribny.github.io/sidewinder), a django starter project template, which sets us up with:

 * environment variables (and the 'environ' package) instead of juggling multiple configuration files